OXIDprojects/ab_useparentmediafiles/README.md

 =============================
 [OXID eShop](https://github.com/OXID-eSales/oxideshop_ce/) module

-If a variant has no media files the media files from the parent article will be used
+If a variant has no media files, the media files from the parent article will be used.

 Download
 ------------